Krishna Vrinda Vihari: Release

 Krishna Vrinda Vihari was released on 23 September 2022.
 Earlier, the film was scheduled to be released in theatres on 22 April 2022.
 It was pushed back to 20 May and later 24 June 2022 but was not released.

 Reception

 Neeshita Nyayapati of The Times of India rated the film 2 out of 5 stars and wrote "Krishna Vrinda Vihari needed better writing and direction for it to work, because it relies a little too much on the shoddily written light-hearted moments to pull it through".

-Arvind V of Pinkvilla rated the film 2 out of 5 stars and wrote "Ideally, a film like this should have strictly stayed away from action.
-You can have a fight if you can't resist the temptation of making your hero tear off his shirt and flash his ripped body.
-But there is an impossibly asinine situation when you can't have a fighting scene.
-'KVV' misses this lesson, like it misses almost all script-writing lessons".